shepai/OpenEduBot/Instructions and code/CircuitPython WheelBot/README.md

 <img src="https://raw.githubusercontent.com/shepai/OpenEduBot/main/Assets/Robot.jpeg" width="50%" >

+You can also use the Raspberry Pi Pico with CircuiPython by flashing it with the correct [uf2 file](https://circuitpython.org/downloads).
+This means the library supports different boards and different motor controllers.
+This uses the PiMaker, or can use a Pico with the Kitroniks robotics board or Kitroniks motor driver.
+Selecting between either of them can be done in the library [(See documentation)](https://github.com/shepai/OpenEduBot/tree/main/Library)
 ## Building the chassis
 Firstly you will need to get the following parts.
 These parts can be found in the excel spreadsheet "costs.xlsx".
 It approximately costs £50 a robot.
 The more you build, the cheaper they become.